Academic Policies & Requirements

 Courseloads and Full-Time Status

 The normal courseload is four course credits.
-Special permission from the associate dean of the student’s college, or assistant director for students in the School of Management, is required for enrolling in less than 4.0 credits or more than 4.75 credits.
+Special permission from the associate/assistant dean of the student’s college is required for enrolling in less than 4.0 credits or more than 4.75 credits.
 Permission for underloading (less than 4.0 credits) is granted when the student provides a legitimate academic rationale.
 Permission to enroll in more than 4.75 credits, or overload, is granted when the student has demonstrated superior performance (typically a 3.5 GPA) in a normal courseload.

 All degree candidates, including seniors, are expected to be enrolled each semester as full-time students, carrying a minimum of 3.0 credits, regardless of the number of course credits previously earned or planned for the future.

 Exceptions for part-time status (less than 3.0 credits) are made only in most unusual circumstances, such as severe health difficulties or nontraditional status such as that of a regular full-time University employee.
-All underloads or overloads must be approved by the dean of the student’s college, or assistant director for students in the School of Management.
+All underloads or overloads must be approved by the associate/assistant dean of the student’s college.

 All candidates for a degree are required to be in residence for a minimum of two semesters during the junior and senior years, including the final semester.
 Transfer students must be in residence for a minimum of three semesters, earning a minimum of 12 Bucknell course credits, regardless of the number of credits earned elsewhere previously.